ieeevr/dev/contribute/xrgallery/index.md

     <h2 id="submission">Submission <strong style="color: red">(NEW)</strong></h2>
     <p>
-        In order to apply, submit a 1-2 page abstract (in .pdf format see below) describing your artistic project on the PCS system (<a href="https://new.precisionconference.com/vr"  target="_blank">https://new.precisionconference.com/vr</a>).
+        In order to apply, submit the following information directly to the  PCS system: (<a href="https://new.precisionconference.com/vr"  target="_blank">https://new.precisionconference.com/vr</a>).
 The abstract should include:
         <ul>
             <li>Abstract (1000 words) with the following required information:
                 <ul>